pyca/cryptography/docs/contributing.rst

 You can also verify that the tests pass on other supported Python interpreters.
 For this we use `tox`_, which will automatically create a `virtualenv`_ for each supported Python version and run the tests.
-Here is an example:
+For example:

 .. code-block:: sh

-   tox -l
+   tox
    ...
-   py33

-   tox -e py33
-   ...
+   ERROR:   py26: InterpreterNotFound: python2.6
+    py27: commands succeeded
+   ERROR:   pypy: InterpreterNotFound: pypy
+   ERROR:   py32: InterpreterNotFound: python3.2
     py33: commands succeeded
-   congratulations :)

-`tox`_ can also be used to build the ``cryptography`` documentation.
-That is described in the next section.
+    docs: commands succeeded
+    pep8: commands succeeded

+You may not have all the required Python versions installed, in which case you will see one or more ``InterpreterNotFound`` errors.

 Building Documentation
 ----------------------

-``cryptography`` documentation is stored in the ``docs`` directory.
+``cryptography`` documentation is stored in the ``docs/`` directory.
-It is written in `ReST`_ and built using `sphinx`_.
+It is written in `Restructured Text`_ and rendered using `sphinx`_.

 The simplest way to build the documentation is to use `tox`_.
-The following example demonstrates how:
+For example:

 .. code-block:: sh